Frequently asked questions and information

 Why are they so rare?
 Are they difficult to play?

 Uilleann pipes are very difficult to play.
 The difficulties of learning uilleann pipes are typically partly mechanical.
-With two full octaves and many idiosyncrasies, they are a daunting musical challenge to master.
+With two full octaves and many idiosyncrasies, they are a daunting musical challenge.
 Until recently, it was also difficult to obtain a set of uilleann pipes.

 What about range, reeds and the name Uilleann?

 Uilleann pipes play two full octaves and are capable of all the half-steps between, unlike any other form of bagpipe in the world.
 This is accomplished by the use of dry reeds.
 The bag is inflated with a bellows attached to one arm, thus the term uilleann, which means "elbow" in Irish.
 (Although the historically correct term may be Union Pipes, referring to the union of sounds.)
 Dry reeds respond differently than the wet reeds found in most forms of bagpipes where the player inflates the bag with breath.
 This allows a finer reed in the uilleann pipes, one capable of overblowing into the second octave.
 The second octave has a unique, very sweet tone which is part of the defining character of the instrument.
-This ability to play in a normal musical range allows one to play just about any type of music on the uilleann pipes, including jazz, rock, and classical music, all of which have been done in recent years.
+This ability to play in a normal musical range allows one to play just about any type of music on the uilleann pipes.

 How many actual pipes are in a set of uilleann pipes?